George Latimer, a pro-Israel centrist, defeats Rep. Jamaal Bowman in New York Democratic primary

 Bowman had been seeking a third term, representing a district in New York City’s northern suburbs.
 His defeat is a blow to the party’s progressive wing and a potential cautionary tale for candidates trying to shape their messaging around the Israel-Hamas conflict.

-The Bowman loss disrupted what has generally been a stable primary season for congressional incumbents.
+His loss also disrupted what has generally been a stable primary season for congressional incumbents.
 Most current members of Congress have been able to repel challenges from within their party, though GOP Rep. Bob Good is in a tight contest with a rival backed by Donald Trump in a race that is too close to call.

 “This movement has always been about justice.
 It has always been about humanity.
 It has always been about equality,” Bowman said at his election party in Yonkers, conceding that he lost the race but remaining unapologetic about his opposition to the war in Gaza.